 Acquiring backlinks can be tedious and depends entirely on the webmaster accepting your submission.
 This can result in a lot of rejection for your manual outreach.
-Thus, you have to craft good link building tactics to get the right backlinks for your website.
+Thus, you have to craft good link-building tactics to get the right backlinks for your website.

-Editorial Links: Content That’s Worth Linking To
+Editorial Link Building: Content That’s Worth Linking To

 Nothing attracts editorial links more effectively than high-quality content.
 As most marketers and link builders say, “content is king”, and they’re not wrong about it.
-In fact, digital marketers are willing to spend a quarter of their overall budget just for content marketing alone.
+In fact, digital marketers are willing to spend a quarter of their overall budget just on content marketing alone.

 But how do you create content that’s worth linking to?
 What are the recipes you need?
 How long would you have to wait to see an improvement in your overall search ranking?

 Here are some types of content that normally attracts links:

 - Educational posts

 - A controversial standpoint that’s unique